AlexanderAberg/the-fancy-cinema-castle/README.md

 ### Media

-- The photos used on the home is from pexels.com and pixelsquid.com
+- Used Freepik AI to create the cinema castle image.

 ### Wireframe